masoodfaisal/ml-workshop/docs/setup-1-demo-tools.md

 oc import-image ml-workshop-elyra --from='quay.io/ml-aml-workshop/elyra:0.0.1' --reference-policy=local --confirm
 ```

 Now it's time to test each of the tools installed.
 Each of the tools we use should have an OpenShift Route created, apart from Verta.ai, the model repository tool.
-So go ahead and crete one for that:
+So go ahead and create one for that:
 ```
 oc expose svc ml-modeldb-webapp
 ```